 I was speechless after this interaction.
 Frankly, if she had told us this from the get-go, we could have still made it work, explored if we can do something together in the US.
 The way it actually went down?—?in my book this is clear lack of integrity, but in her book, she didn’t do anything wrong.

 Understandably, these interactions leave companies jaded and wary.
-Do I condone Flipkart’s behaviour?
+Do I condone Flipkart’s behavior?
 Absolutely not.
 But can I understand it?
 A little.

 The way we are heading, we are making relationships very transactional.
 That’s a great idea and works well for contract work and the like.
 My employer, Flexing It, is a market leader in this space, running India’s first and largest curated marketplace for consulting, freelance and part-time projects.
 But this article isn’t a plug for Flexing It, and is addressing the culture in full-time employment situations as well.
 For this, change is needed from both sides.